Schizophrenia is a mental health condition that often involves an altered sense of reality. It is a complex condition that many people misunderstand.

 A common misconception about schizophrenia is that it causes disassociative identity disorder, often called multiple personality disorder.
 A pervasive stigma about the condition — and relating to misconceptions around disassociation identities — is that people with schizophrenia often exhibit violent tendencies.

 Stereotyped behavior in schizophrenia is repetitive movements that serve no function.
 This may include finger tapping, hair twirling, and teeth grinding.
 The person is often unaware they are performing these actions.

 The World Health Organization notes that stigma against people with schizophrenia is “intense and widespread” and may include social exclusion, access to healthcare, and a reduction in employment opportunities.

 Several schizophrenia stereotypes exist.
 These misconceptions may contribute to discrimination, unemployment, and a lack of resources for people with the condition.

-Becoming educated on schizophrenia helps people separate the myths from reality.
+Learning about schizophrenia helps people separate myths from reality.
 This could be a significant step toward better understanding and care for people with schizophrenia.